What is the difference between solid wood and veneer?

 The appearance of veneer is determined by how the veneer is cut from the log and then jointed.
 Cutting is done in 4 different ways.

-The trunk is rotated around its axis and unrolled like a carpet. - Dosse
+• Unroll The trunk is rotated around its axis and unrolled like a carpet.

 Not only is the way the log is cut done in different ways, the joining technique of the individual sheets is also done in four ways.
 Again, this creates different outcomes of the veneer sheet.

-This is the standard, in which the different veneer strips are joined two by two mirrored.
+• Book This is the standard, in which the different veneer strips are joined two by two mirrored.
 In this way, each strip is the mirror image of the previous one.
-With this technique, you can perfectly illustrate the unwinding of the tree. - Slid
+With this technique, you can perfectly illustrate the unwinding of the tree.

-This jointing technique is often opted for if the veneer is to be colored.
-When staining, no color difference can be observed between the different veneer strips on one slab. - Rotated slid
+• Slid This jointing technique is often opted for if the veneer is to be colored.
+When staining, no color difference can be observed between the different veneer strips on one slab.

-The image becomes more balanced with the head-to-foot combination.
-There is no top or bottom to the slab and this grouting method creates a regular appearance. - Mixmatch
+• Rotated slid The image becomes more balanced with the head-to-foot combination.
+There is no top or bottom to the slab and this grouting method creates a regular appearance.

-Mixmatch, literally “mixing and matching,” is a technique in which we randomly join veneer from different trees with varying cuts.
+• Mixmatch Mixmatch, literally “mix and match”, is a technique in which we randomly join together the veneer wood from different trees with varying cutting methods.